kukuu/notifications/registration-and-apiKeyGeneration.md

 i.
 Email Verification: Ensure the email exists and corresponds to an admin.

 ii.
-Admin Role Confirmation: Use role-based access control (RBAC) to confirm the user has admin privileges.
+Admin Role Confirmation: Use role-based access control (RBAC) to confirm the user has admin privileges: https://github.com/kukuu/notifications/blob/main/RBAC.MD .

 iii.
 API Key Generation: Generate a secure API key (e.g., using random_bytes for strong encryption).